Naples Ph.D. in Economics

 The first 2 years are devoted to course work, and the last 2 to dissertation work.
 Each course is followed by an exam, and good performance in each year’s exams is a pre-requisite for admission to the subsequent year.
 The program is structured as follows:

-The course schedule from October to April is divided in 4 quarters of 5 weeks each, followed by exams.
-In May and June, students will produce a term paper and attend short field courses taught by international visitors.
+Year-1 is devoted to developing a strong foundation in quantitative methods and in economics, via advanced courses in mathematics, statistics, microeconomics, macroeconomics and econometrics.
+The course schedule from October to April is divided in 5 terms of 5 weeks each, followed by exams.
+In June, students will produce a term paper and attend short field courses taught by international visitors.

-- a semester of study in a non-Italian host university, including Harvard, Indiana, Johns Hopkins, MIT, Montreal and Stanford in America, Essex and UCL in Great Britain, and Amsterdam, Bielefeld, EHESS, Essex, Nova, Louvain, Mannheim, Paris 1, and UPF in Europe;
+- a semester of study in a non-Italian host university, including Harvard, Indiana, Johns Hopkins, MIT, Montreal and Stanford in America, Essex and UCL in Great Britain, and Amsterdam, Bielefeld, EHESS, Essex, Nova, Louvain, Mannheim, Paris 1, and UPF in Europe.
+The allocation of students across these universities will depend on their year-1 performance and research interests, as well as on approval by the host university;

 - a semester of field courses and reading seminars to help students identify their field(s) of interest and potential advisors.